scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claws.*** *Melee Attack:* 4 AP, 1/1/3/0/0</br>Deals 2 wound dice in damage.
+***Claws.*** *Melee Attack:* 4 AP, 1/1/3/0/0 - Deals 2 wound dice in damage.

-***Tearing Gaze.*** *Maneuver, Ranged 3 Special:* 6 AP, 1/2/2/0/0</br>The target creature makes an Intelligence save.
+***Tearing Gaze.*** *Maneuver, Ranged 3 Special:* 6 AP, 1/2/2/0/0 - The target creature makes an Intelligence save.
 On fail they take 1 wound and 1 wound die in Psychic damage and it learns a secret or piece of information from the targets mind.
 On crit the target is stunned until the end of their next turn.
 ___

 #### Void Spawn